joshday/OnlineStats.jl/README.md

     - the number of observations seen

-# What Can OnlineStats Estimate?
+# What Can OnlineStats Do?
+While many estimates can be calculated analytically with an online algorithm, several type rely on stochastic approximation.

 ### Summary Statistics
 - Mean: `Mean`, `Means`
 - Variance: `Variance`, `Variances`